 Prices from £7-9 per dish.

-Why The whole place has a stylish, but unpretentious feel and a string quartet playing a wide variety of songs – making it feel that extra bit special.
-The Buttermilk pancakes, bacon, maple syrup are amazing.
+Why: The whole place has a stylish, but unpretentious feel and a string quartet playing a wide variety of songs – making it feel that extra bit special.
+The Buttermilk pancakes with bacon and maple syrup are amazing.

 Prices from £7-9.

 What: An ode to the Irani-style cafes that were once so popular in Bombay, serving a whole host of vibrant, palate-pleasing dishes.